populationgenomics/cpg-infrastructure/README.md

 To develop, you can run the driver file directly, which given a config TOML, will print infrastructure to the console.

-### Motiviations
+### Motivations

 This abstraction is still trying to address a number of difficult problems:

-- How do you manage the same (ish) infrastructure across two clouds?
+- How do you keep the cloud API surface hidden behind a stable per-cloud interface (`CloudInfraBase`) so datasets don't reach into provider SDKs directly?
+Historically we ran GCP + Azure through the same abstraction;
-- How do you elegantly handle different code pathways for different clouds?
+  Azure has since been retired but the seam is preserved so a future backend (e.g. Seqera / Nextflow) can be added without rewriting driver code.
 - Can we modularise our deployment for each dataset a bit more?

 Still to solve problems: